A DIGITAL MARKETING AGENCY FOR DESIGN & CONSTRUCTION

 Houzz general contractor positions

 As a general contractor, it’s hard to stand out among 27,000 other contractors.
 Now, what if one of them specialized?
-Say they were experts in restaurant design and the specialization was in their name, bio and all over their portfolio or socials.
+Say they were experts in childcare construction design and the specialization was in their name, bio and all over their portfolio or socials.
 They would stand out a lot more on Houzz than the generalists and see more success on the platform.

 This is positioning.
 It’s what makes you different 4 and is typically based on your aesthetic, location or specialization (e.g., restaurants, basement renovations, etc.)